-Problem loan ratio as per Moody's definition.
-Source: Company reports and Moody's Investors Service
+Problem loan ratio per Moody's definition.
+Sources: Company reports and Moody's Investors Service

-As of end-September 2021, Berlin Hyp had extended €26.1 billion of real estate loans (against €1.5 billion in tangible common equity [TCE]), amounting to around two-thirds of the balance sheet and thus representing the bank's main asset-risk driver.
-Berlin Hyp's overall gross real estate exposure amounted to €30.0 billion as of September 2021 and comprised offices (42%), residential real estate (27%), retail (15%), logistics (5%) and other buildings used for commercial purposes.
-The portfolio was largely focused on Germany (71%), thus resulting in less exposure from international CRE markets than its peers, though it has grown its portfolio faster then those.
+As of year-end 2021, Berlin Hyp had extended €25.6 billion of real estate loans (against €1.6 billion in tangible common equity [TCE]), amounting to around two-thirds of the balance sheet and thus representing the bank's main asset-risk driver.
+Berlin Hyp's overall gross real estate exposure4 amounted to €30.1 billion as of year-end 2021 and comprised offices (42%), residential real estate (28%), retail (14%), logistics (6%) and other buildings used for commercial purposes.
+The portfolio was largely focused on Germany (71%), thus resulting in less exposure from international CRE markets than its peers, though it has grown its portfolio faster than those.

-Berlin Hyp's portfolio composition by country based on end-September 2021 data
+Berlin Hyp's portfolio composition by country based on year-end 2021 data

-Berlin Hyp's portfolio composition by segment based on end-September 2021 data
+Berlin Hyp's portfolio composition by segment based on year-end 2021 data